The YOOtheme Pro page builder allows you to build and design your website visually, without writing a single line of code.

 To edit an element, simply click on it.
 Hover an element, and the actions will appear in the top right corner of the element.
 To add a new element, click the Add icon at the bottom.

 To easily find elements within your website, just hover an element in the sidebar, and all its representations in the live preview will be highlighted with a blue border.
 If the element is not visible in the viewport, use the scroll into view action icon.
 Similarly, hovering any content in the live preview will highlight the corresponding element in the sidebar.
 In addition, all available element actions also appear at the top and bottom of the element in the live preview.
 This shortcut allows you to quickly scroll into view, edit, copy, save or delete elements, or add a new element.

 Sections, rows and elements can be ordered with drag and drop.

 To change the order of sections, grab the section name.

-To change the order of rows, grab the space right below the row.
+To change the order of rows, grab the space below the row.

 To change the order of elements, simply grab the element.

-Important information about specific sections, rows or elements is indicated by status icons shown in the page layout.
+Status icons show important information about sections, rows, columns or elements.
 Here is a list of all status icons.

 The status icons of a section appear on the right of the section name.